dapplets/dapplet-docs/docs/ex01-extra-button.md

 me.label += 1;
 ```

-Implement the ability to set the User Settings properties of the dapplet at its layout in the browser.
+Let's display a message in the browser alert by clicking on the widget.
+We will also give the opportunity to customize the message text in the dapplet settings in the extension.

+The dapplet settings are as follows:

 ![Dapplet's User Settings](/img/ex01_1.jpg)

-They should be into the alert on the button click.
+To do this, add the following code to the dapplet's `exec`:

 ```ts
 const message1 = await Core.storage.get('exampleString');